sussjb99/PUDIS-2.0/README.md

 ## 🛡️ Security & Integrity

 - To retrieve health data from USB devices that support SMART health technology, requires elevated administrator permissions.
-However, Standard USB flash drives do not provide SMART data, so they do not require elevation permissions.
+However, Standard USB flash drives do not provide SMART data, so they do not require elevated permissions.
 - This applications permission requirements are controlled through the config.ini setting and can be adjusted to meet the specific required of the individual storaage devices.

 ```